123Phil/Boggle/README.md

 So I figured I would revise it with a trie data structure so that each word lookup was basically instant.
 I found a quick and easy trie in python on stackoverflow, so I decided to code the whole thing up in python.

+The python version is awesome! and the C++ one still uses a linked list...

+I think I'll revisit it at some point and make a gui with SFML...